sf-cn/Salesforce-Site-Session/index.md

 ## Manage session in salesforce site

-Manage session in custom force.com site since `Cache.Session` is not available for anonymous users outside community/customer portal/partner portal
+Manage session in custom force.com site since `Cache.Session` is not available for anonymous users outside community/customer portal/partner portal.

+If you need to manage authentication in custom force.com site; use account/contact/custom object as your site user storage.
+Please review <a href="http://authen.sfdev.cn/"  target="_blank">Custom Authentication Management Package</a>

 ## Getting started